utkarshrajputt/Cattle-Breed-Classifier/README.md

-# Cattle Breed Classifier
+# AI-Based Breed Identification System for Cattle and Buffaloes

-A proof-of-concept cattle breed classifier built with TensorFlow and Keras that distinguishes between Gir and Murrah cattle breeds.
+A proof-of-concept AI system built with CNN-based deep learning (TensorFlow and Keras) that identifies cattle and buffalo breeds.
+Designed for integration with Bharat Pashudhan App (BPA).

 ## Overview

-This project uses transfer learning with pre-trained MobileNetV2 architecture to classify cattle breeds.
-The model is trained to distinguish between two breeds:
+This project uses transfer learning with pre-trained MobileNetV2 architecture to classify livestock breeds.
+The model is trained to distinguish between:

-- Gir
+- **Gir** (Cattle breed)
-- Murrah
+- **Murrah** (Buffalo breed)

 ## Project Structure